3dem/relion-documents/source/Tutorial/InitialModel.rst

      (If you don't know what the symmetry is, it is probably best to start with a C1 reconstruction.
      Also, some higher-symmetry objects may be easier to solve by SGD in C1 than in their correct space group.
      This data set is great data, and would also work in the correct point group D2.
-     However, to illustrate how to proceed from C1 to D2, we will run the SGD in C1.)
+     However, to illustrate how to proceed from C1 to D2, we will run the gradient-driven algorithm in C1.)

-Typically, in first instance one would not change anything on the :guitab:`SGD` tab, as the default are suitable for many cases.
+Typically, in first instance one would not change anything on the :guitab:`Optimisation` tab, as the default are suitable for many cases.
-However, in order to speed things up for this tutorial, we will only perform half the default number of iterations.
-Therefore change:
+Just make sure that the mask diameter is adequate for your particle:

+:Mask diameter (A):: 200

+On the :guitab:`Compute` tab, set:

+:Use parallel disc I/O?: Yes

-:Number of initial iterations: 25
+:Number of pooled particles:: 3

+:Skip padding?: Yes

+:Skip gridding?: Yes

+:Pre-read all particles into RAM?: Yes

+     (Again, this is only possible here because the data set is small.
+For your own data, you would like write the particles to a scratch disk instead, see below.)

+:Copy particles to scratch directory: \

+:Combine iterations through disc?: No

+:Use GPU acceleration?: Yes

+:Which GPUs to use: 0

+On the :guitab:`Running` tab, set:

-:Number of in-between iterations: 100
+:Number of MPI procs: 1

+     (Remember that the gradient-driven algorithm does not scale well with MPI.)

-:Number of final iterations: 25
+:Number of threads: 12

-On the :guitab:`Compute` tab, optimise things for your system.
-You may well be able to pre-read the few thousand particles into RAM again.
-GPU acceleration will also yield speedups, though multiple maximisation steps during each iteration will slow things down compared to standard 2D or 3D refinements or classifications.
-We used an alias of `symC1` for this job.
-Using 4 GPU cards, 5 MPI processes and 6 threads per MPI process, this run took approximately 15 minutes on our system.
+Using the settings above, this job took xx minutes on our system.
 If you didn't get that coffee before, perhaps now is a good time too...